Celebrating and promoting the best in UK prisons, probation and youth justice

-COMMENDEE 2019-20: Ryan is a Project Manager working for the Yorkshire Prison Directors’ Safety Team.
-He receives a Commendation for the passion and vision he has brought in developing the Andy’s Man Club #ItsOkayToTalk initiative.
-This project encourages men to talk openly and supportively with each other, and is designed to address the kind of emotional isolation that can contribute to self-harming and suicidal behaviour.
+Ryan was nominated for developing and leading the Andy’s Man Club #ItsOkayToTalk initiative, which encourages men to talk openly and supportively with each other, and is designed to address the kind of emotional isolation that can contribute to self-harming and suicidal behaviour.

-Initial nominator and Line Manager Kerry Hirst is herself a former Butler Trust winner, whose remarkable work as Safer Custody Lead for the Yorkshire Prisons Group has had an enormous impact.
+Initial nominator and Line Manager Kerry Hirst is herself a former Butler Trust winner.
 In 2016, Ryan approached the director of the Yorkshire Prisons Group, says Kerry, “with passion and a vision to deliver a new initiative, that he had explored within his local community.
 A journey had begun here, but Ryan recognised the need to create a safe place for men in custody, to talk.”

 The #ItsOkayToTalk and #Andy’s Man Club campaigns were originally developed by Luke Ambler, an ex-Irish international and rugby league player for Halifax.
 Luke’s brother-in-law, Andy Roberts died by suicide in 2016.
 Andy was just 23.
 Luke started urging men to share their problems in talking groups, which are now being promoted within local communities, where people can share experiences and support each other.